tylerwill/tylerwill.github.io/_pages/cv.md

 * Summer 2017: Data Science Intern
   * Trove Predictive Data Science in Buffalo, New York
   * Supervisor: Dr. Adam Stotz
-  * Deliverable: Implementation of a Bayesian-estimation algorithm now in use at Trove to improve the accuracy and reliability of Trove's datasets.
+  * Deliverable: Implementation of a Bayesian-estimation algorithm to improve the accuracy and reliability of Trove's datasets.

 <!---
 Skills